-- In a food processor, mix the first 6 ingredients until fully combined.
+- In a food processor, mix the first 6 ingredients briefly so the butter is still visible in pea sized chunks.
 Add the lemon juice and milk, blend again for about 2 minutes until you get a soft, sticky dough.
 Transfer dough to a lightly oiled bowl and cover with oiled cling film.
 Refrigerate overnight.

-- Lightly flour your counter top and sprinkle about 2 tbsp of granulated sugar evenly over the flour.
+- In the morning: lightly flour your counter top and sprinkle about 2 tbsp of granulated sugar evenly over the flour.
 Pour the dough out onto the prepared surface and sprinkle it with flour and some sugar too.

 - Roll the dough out into a rectangle, sprinkle on 1 tbsp of sugar and press it in with your rolling pin.
 Fold dough into thirds like a business letter (this is called a ‘turn’)* .
 Flip dough over.